acend/helm-basics-training/content/en/docs/06.0/_index.md

 The directives `{{ .Chart.Name }}` and `{{ .Chart.Version }}` inject the name and version of the actual chart.
 But where are those values coming from?

 Within those directives data is accessible through a data structure.
 The leading `.` represents the root of the object structure and is the entrypoint to access data in templates.
-Built-in objects as chart, release, file, template, values and more are therefore accessible in a similar fashion.
+Built-in objects such as a chart, release, file, template, values and more are therefore accessible in a similar fashion.
 Check the official [Helm documentation about built-in objects](https://v2.helm.sh/docs/chart_template_guide/#built-in-objects) for further and more in-depth information.

 The `.Chart` data structure obviously comes from the `Chart.yaml` file and represents the values of this file.